gabrielcsapo/docusaurus-plugin-api-extractor/plugin/docusaurus-plugin-api-extractor/README.md

 #### CLI Options

 ```
--s, --srcDir <path>  Path to the sources files (default: "src")
 -o, --outDir <name>  Name of the directory that will be placed in the documentation root (default: "api")
---force              Skips caching and forces the docs to be rebuilt (default: false)
---local              Indicates that API Extractor is running as part of a local build, e.g. on a developer's machine.
+--ci                 Indicates that API Extractor is running in CI and makes sure the public API hasn't changed
 --verbose            Enable verbose logging (default: false)
 -h, --help           display help for command
 ```

+## Running as a CI Job

+If you're running API documentation generation as part of a CI job, we recommend that you run `docusaurus api-extractor:run` with the `--ci` flag.
+Doing so will enable validation of the public API of your project.
+You can read more about the validation @microsoft/api-extractor [here](https://api-extractor.com/pages/overview/demo_api_report/).

 ### An example plugin configuration